mozillaarchive/deuxdrop/clients/dumbweb/README.md

 - The server authenticates the BrowserID auth.
 If successful, it attaches to an existing rawclient with a new moda bridge, or spins up a new rawclient if one does not exist.
-The rawclient is handed a (redis) database connection that gets prefixed with 'u' + the e-mail address.
+The rawclient is handed a (redis) database connection that gets prefixed with 'u_' + the e-mail address.
 (TODO: Use sqlite or some other disky mechanism where we can also create a distinct file for the user.)
 - If the rawclient indicates that this is a new account, we (on the server)